alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 When the app has been redeployed then the machine which is **not** being read from can be rebooted.

-Reboots of these machines should be organised with the Infrastructure Team.
+Reboots of these machines, in the production environment, should be organised with the Infrastructure Team.

+They may be rebooted in working hours in the staging environment, however you should notify colleagues before doing so.

 ## Rebooting PostgreSQL primary and standby machines

-Unless there are urgent updates to apply, these machines should not be rebooted during working hours.
+Unless there are urgent updates to apply, these machines should not be rebooted in production during working hours.
 Applications read and write to the primary machines, and some applications (e.g. Bouncer) read from the standby machines (with the exception of the slave within the DR environment).

-Reboots of these machines should be organised with the Infrastructure Team.
+Reboots of these machines, in the production environment, should be organised with the Infrastructure Team.

+They may be rebooted in working hours in the staging environment, however you should notify colleagues before doing so.

 ## Rebooting Jumpbox machines